neoforged/Documentation/docs/items/consumables.md

 ### `ConsumeEffect`

 When a consumable has finished being used, you may want to trigger some kind of logic to execute like adding a potion effect.
-These are handled by `ConsumeEffect`s, which are added the `Consumable` by calling `Consumable.Builder#onConsume`.
+These are handled by `ConsumeEffect`s, which are added to the `Consumable` by calling `Consumable.Builder#onConsume`.

 A list of vanilla effects can be found in `ConsumeEffect`.